-So, you’re thinking about taking your business virtual.
+So, you’re thinking about starting an online business

 Good idea!
 Whether you’re just starting out or are already established, the benefits to working virtually are plentiful.

 But with so many tools and options to tackle your business tasks with cloud technology, it can be a bit overwhelming and hard to know where to direct your focus.
 That’s why we sat down with two online business veterans to ask them their advice on how to start and grow your business in a virtual world.

 Expert 1: Richard LeCount – managing director at USB Makers International.

 Having started his USB manufacturing business at the height of the dot com bubble in 1999, LeCount’s venture began online in the UK.
 With the savings from starting virtually versus storefront, his company quickly expanded to U.S. customers and now operating on a global market.